This 33-credit professional program prepares students for practice and further academic work to promote peace and facilitate conflict resolution.

 - Students acquire a solid grounding in theory and practice and learn the newest ideas in the peace and conflict studies field.

-- Centers, Programs, and Projects housed at the School for Conflict Analysis and Resolution allow students to engage with faculty and each other through research and practice projects on peace, conflict and conflict resolution.
+- Centers, Programs, and Projects housed at the Carter School allow students to engage with faculty and each other through research and practice projects on peace, conflict and conflict resolution.

 - Small, dialogue-based seminars allow students to work closely with faculty.